-Editors' Association of Canada (Editors Canada) certification is intended for editors of written material who do proofreading, copy editing, stylistic editing and structural editing.
+Editors Canada's professional certification is intended for editors of written material who do proofreading, copy editing, stylistic editing and structural editing.

 The meanings of these terms can vary considerably from one organization to another.
 Please review Editors Canada's definitions of editorial skills and Professional Editorial Standards (2016) to determine how these terms may relate to your own occupational title and job description.

 Becoming certified is valuable for both freelance and staff editors, whatever their titles.

 Offering professional certification to employees whose jobs include editing and proofreading is also valuable for employers.